Keyword analysis is the first step in keyword research of competitors.

 - Find out the competitiveness of different keywords (that will be useful for both SEO and PPC campaigns)

-- Calculate the ROI of the keywords you plan to use (particularly for Google Adwords campaigns)
+- Calculate the ROI of the keywords you plan to use (particularly for Google Ads campaigns)

 More importantly, with a thorough competitor keyword analysis, you’ll find keyword opportunity gaps.
 It’s the first step toward creating a more cost-efficient SEO campaign for your brand or product.